Iriomote cat: Classification and genealogy

 Mayailurus iriomotensis was the scientific name proposed by Yoshinori Imaizumi (今泉吉典, Imaizumi Yoshinori) in 1967 for the Iriomote cat.
 Imaizumi pointed out that, compared to other leopard cats, the Iriomote cat retained some especially primitive features.
 Judging from these characteristics, he estimated that the Iriomote cat evolved as a species sometime between ten million years ago in the Miocene epoch and three million years ago during the Pliocene epoch.
 He also thought that they shared many primitive characteristics with fossils of the extinct genus Metailurus.
-He emphasized these points, stating that the Iriomote cat and Metailurus shared a common ancestor sometime between ten million and five million years ago, and from that he deducted that the Iriomote cat's ancestors must have widened its range from mainland Asia to Iriomote and other areas beginning three million years ago.
-It appears to be a very ancient species, a ‘missing link’, nearer to the common root of the cat tribe than any other extant species.
+He emphasised these points, stating that the Iriomote cat and Metailurus shared a common ancestor sometime between ten and five million years ago, and from that he deducted that the Iriomote cat's ancestors must have widened its range from mainland Asia to Iriomote and other areas beginning three million years ago.
+It appears to be a very ancient species, a 'missing link', more closely related to Pardofelis and Profelis than any other extant species of Prionailurus.

 In contrast to Imaizumi's assertions about its unique characteristics, other researchers strongly disputed the idea that the Iriomote cat is its own species ever since its discovery.
 Investigations involving skulls and teeth, samples and living animals, and genetic research were conducted.
 Because of these study results, it was subordinated under the genus Prionailurus as Prionailurus iriomotensis in 2005.

 The Iriomote cat's karyotype, the restriction fragment length of the ribosomal RNA (rRNA), and molecular phylogenetic analyses of the mitochondrial 12S rRNA and cytochrome b have proven to be identical, or nearly so, to the leopard cat's.
-The two cats are assumed to be extremely closely related, their differences being categorized as either intraspecies variations or individual mutations.
+The two cats are assumed to be extremely closely related, their differences being categorised as either intraspecies variations or individual mutations.
 Also, from the speed of cytochrome b's base-pair substitution and its diversity, it is estimated that the Iriomote cat diverged from the leopard cat around 180,000-200,000 years ago.
-According to marine geologists, the Ryukyu Islands were connected to mainland Asia via a land bridge from about 20,000 years ago to 240,000 years ago.
+According to marine geologists, the Ryukyu Islands were connected to mainland Asia via a land bridge from about 20,000 to 240,000 years ago.
 Scientists believe that the Iriomote cat moved its range to the islands during this period.
 Because of this, it is assumed that there is little genetic variety within the species.